-North American English pronunciation: Pronunciation of North American English (NAE) is referred to as the way the speech sounds are said in English by native speakers in this region of the world, including Canada, Mexico and the United States.
+North American English pronunciation: Pronunciation of North American English (NAE) is referred to as the way the speech sounds are said in English by native speakers in this region of the world.

 Occlusion: See bite.
 This refers to how the teeth on the upper jaw (maxilla) relate to those on the lower jaw (mandible) when the jaw is closed.

 Orofacial myologist: An orofacial myologist is a professional who treats orofacial myofunctional disorders.
 Orofacial myologists can be dentists, registered dental hygienists, and speech language pathologists.

 Orofacial myofunctional disorders: An orofacial myofunctional disorder can present in a variety of ways.
 These include abnormal sucking habits (i.e.thumb sucking), abnormal resting postures of the lips & tongue, lip incompetence and abnormal muscle patterns needed for chewing & swallowing.

 Pitch: Pitch is the highness or lowness of ones’ voice.